0xProject/0x-launch-kit-frontend/README.md

             - '60559:60559'
 ```

 and then run `docker-compose up`.
-This will create three containers: one has a ganache with the 0x contracts deployed and some test tokens, another one has an instance of the [launch kit](https://github.com/0xProject/0x-launch-kit) implementation of a relayer that connects to that ganache and finally a container for [0x-mesh](https://github.com/0xProject/0x-mesh) for order sharing and discovery on a p2p network.
+This will create four containers: one is a Postgres database, one has a ganache with the 0x contracts deployed and some test tokens, another one has an instance of [0x-api](https://github.com/0xProject/0x-api) implementation of a relayer that connects to that ganache and finally a container for [0x-mesh](https://github.com/0xProject/0x-mesh) for order sharing and discovery on a p2p network.

 After starting those containers, you can run the following in another terminal.
 A browser tab will open in the `http://localhost:3001` address.
 You'll need to connect MetaMask to `localhost:8545`.

 ```
-REACT_APP_RELAYER_URL='http://localhost:3000/v3' REACT_APP_RELAYER_WS_URL='ws://localhost:3000' yarn start
+REACT_APP_RELAYER_URL='http://localhost:3000/sra/v3' REACT_APP_RELAYER_WS_URL='ws://localhost:3000/sra/v3' yarn start
 ```

 > _Note: the state of the relayer will be kept between runs.
 If you want to start from scratch, use `docker-compose up --force-recreate`_